StamKavid/FinAgent/data/external/README.md

 ## 🎯 __Project Objectives__

+• __*Data Acquisition*__

-• Data Acquisition: Automate the extraction of time series data from the FRED API, selecting relevant macroeconomic indicators as per the project's scope.
+Automate the extraction of time series data from the FRED API, selecting relevant macroeconomic indicators as per the project's scope.

+• __*Data Preprocessing*__

-• Data Preprocessing: Implement methods to clean and standardize the raw data, making it suitable for analysis.
+Implement methods to clean and standardize the raw data, making it suitable for analysis.
 This includes handling missing values, outliers, and anomalies.

+• __*Time Series Decomposition*__

-• Time Series Decomposition: Break down the economic time series into trend, seasonal, and residual components to better understand the underlying patterns.
+Break down the economic time series into trend, seasonal, and residual components to better understand the underlying patterns.

-• Data Resampling and Interpolation: Modify the data's temporal resolution to match analysis needs and apply interpolation techniques to estimate missing data points.
+• __*Data Resampling and Interpolation*__

+Modify the data's temporal resolution to match analysis needs and apply interpolation techniques to estimate missing data points.

-• Exploratory Data Analysis (EDA): Conduct thorough analysis to gain insights and understand the data's structure, distribution, and main characteristics.
+• __*Exploratory Data Analysis (EDA)*__

+Conduct thorough analysis to gain insights and understand the data's structure, distribution, and main characteristics.

 ## 🛠 __Tech Stack & Packages Used__

+• __*Python*__

-• Python: Primary programming language for data processing and analysis.
+Primary programming language for data processing and analysis.

+• __*Pandas*__

-• Pandas: For data manipulation and handling of time series.
+For data manipulation and handling of time series.

+• __*Matplotlib/Plotly*__

-• Matplotlib/Plotly: For generating insightful visualizations of the data.
+For generating insightful visualizations of the data.

+• __*Statsmodels*__

-• Statsmodels: For time series decomposition and statistical analysis.
+For time series decomposition and statistical analysis.

+• __*FredAPI*__

-• FredAPI: To access and interact with the FRED API.
+To access and interact with the FRED API.

 ## 📚 __Data Sources__